Chinese Film Awards: Golden Horses and Golden Roosters Pick Contrasting Winners

 Malaysia’s Yeo Yann-yann won best actress for her turn as a Chinese teacher stuck in a bad, childless marriage in the Singaporean film “Wet Season,” while Winnie Chang took best supporting actress for her role in “The Teacher.”
 Tsai Ming-liang’s “Your Face” won best documentary, and Yeo Siew-hua nabbed a best original screenplay win for mystery thriller “A Land Imagined.”

 Other Rooster choices ran counter to international accolades, however.
-“Red Flowers and Green Leaves,” a look at an arranged marriage of an ethnically Hui Muslim couple, beat two titles that made it to Cannes this past May for the prize of best low-budget feature: Critics’ Week closer “Dwelling in the Fuchun Mountains” and Directors’ Fortnight entry “To Live to Sing.”
+“Red Flowers and Green Leaves,” a look at an arranged marriage of an ethnically Hui Muslim couple took the prize for best low-budget feature, beating out two titles that made it to Cannes this past May, Critics’ Week closer “Dwelling in the Fuchun Mountains” and Directors’ Fortnight entry “To Live to Sing.”
 And “The Wind Guardians” stole the best animation crown from the Oscar long-listed “White Snake.”
-Sci-fi blockbuster “The Wandering Earth,” which grossed a massive $691 million in China but just $5.9 million in the rest of the world, was crowned best film.
+Sci-fi blockbuster “The Wandering Earth,” which grossed a massive $691 million in China but just $8.7 million in the rest of the world, was crowned best film.

 Hong Kong director Dante Lam won best director for “Operation Red Sea,” a patriotic actioner made to laud the Chinese People’s Liberation Army.
 It opened in Chinese theaters back in February 2018.